sap-tutorials/Tutorials/tutorials/cp-cf-security-xsuaa-multi-tenant/cp-cf-security-xsuaa-multi-tenant.md

-[ACCORDION-BEGIN [Step 6: ](Create service instances and redeploy your applications)] Create the new multi-tenant XSUAA service instance and the SaaS Provisioning service instance and redeploy your application.
+[ACCORDION-BEGIN [Step 6: ](Create service instances and redeploy your applications)] Create the new multitenant XSUAA service instance and the SaaS Provisioning service instance and redeploy your application.

 1. Log in to your Cloud Foundry account with the Cloud Foundry CLI.